aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

   - The selector only lists scenarios whose source company matches the statement line's company.
   - Each scenario stores: source/destination companies, journals, and debit/credit accounts.
 - Amount = `abs(statement_line.amount)`; Date = statement line date (or today).
-- Creates two minimal moves (2 lines each), one per company.
+- Creates and posts two minimal moves (2 lines each), one per company.
 - Optional: upload a file in the wizard to attach it to both created journal entries.

 Note: Scenario values live in `intercompany.scenario` and are read by the wizard during `action_confirm`.